Don’t cut yourself off from the Vine

 - 15:1 “I’m the Genuine Grapevine,1 source of the harvest.
 My Father makes sure the vines grow.

 - 15:2 When he sees a branch that doesn’t produce fruit, he cuts it off.
 But when he sees a branch that produces fruit, he carefully prunes it.
-This keeps it healthy and better able to produce even more fruit.
+This keeps it clean and healthy and better able to produce even more fruit.

 - 15:3 My teachings have already pruned clean your branches.

 - 15:4 Stay connected to me and I’ll stay connected to you.
 You know that a branch can’t produce fruit if it’s cut from the vine.
 That’s true for you, too.
 You won’t produce fruit if you don’t stay connected to me.

 - 15:5 I am the vine.
 You are the branches.
 When you’re connected to me and I’m connected to you, you’ll produce a lot of fruit.
 If we’re not connected, there’s no fruit.
 All your efforts are fruitless.

 - 15:6 If you’re not connected to me, you’re like a branch withered dry.
 People scoop those up and toss them in the fire, which destroys them.